rurounigit/movie_data_builder/README.md

-a script to create and enrich movie data using a locally running LLM and the OMDB and TMDB api.
+# script to create and enrich movie data using a locally running LLM and the OMDB and TMDB api.